frenchu/pragmatic-programming/content/posts/vbox-networking.md

 To prepare seed.iso image, first `user-data` config file has to be created. `user-data` typically contains information about user accounts to be created and/or packages to be installed.
 For more information check cloud-init docs.

+`cloud-localds` tool can be installed with `apt install cloud-image-utils` on Ubuntu.

 By default cloud-init configures first available network interface in VM to obtain IP address from DHCP.
 OpnSense provides DHCP and DNS services.
 To distinguish VMs in the internal local network, change `my-hostname` in `meta-data` to unique name accross the internal network.

 ### Create VM from recent Ubuntu cloud image